mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/create-project/kotlin.md

 ## Project overview

-You will be building nd Android application with single screen:
+You will be building an Android application with single screen:

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-phone-to-app/nav-graph.png